-BGP (Border Gateway Protocol)
+What is BGP (Border Gateway Protocol)?

-BGP (Border Gateway Protocol) is the protocol underlying the global routing system of the internet.
-It manages how packets get routed from network to network through the exchange of routing and reachability information among edge routers.
+BGP (Border Gateway Protocol) is the protocol that enables the global routing system of the internet.
+It manages how packets get routed from network to network by exchanging routing and reachability information among edge routers.